Constantine wrote Matthew 28:19 into your Bible, Part 2

 “You go and teach them to carry out all the things that I have commanded you forever.”

-All man made rituals, no matter how well intentioned, when they deviate from the Word of God, are nothing more than unprofitable traditions that are “making the Word of God of no effect” (Mark 7:13).
-Obedience to God’s commands, however, will always “cause” a desirable “effect”.
+All man made rituals, no matter how well intentioned, when they deviate from the Bible are nothing more than unprofitable traditions when, “You reject the Word(s) of Aloha [God], because of the tradition that you hand down”. ...
+(Mark 7:13).
+Obedience to Yehovah’s commands, however, will always “cause” a desirable “effect”.

 The Light is Dawning

-In 1960, The British and Foreign Bible Society published a Greek Testament, and the alternative rendering for Matthew 28:19 was phrased “en to onomati mou” (“in My name”).
+In 1960, The British and Foreign Bible Society published a Greek Testimony, and the alternative rendering for Matthew 28:19 was phrased “en to onomati mou” (“in My name”).
 Eusebius was cited as the authority.

 The Jerusalem Bible, of 1966, a Roman Catholic production, has this footnote for Matthew 28:19:

-But Matthew 28:19 and Luke 24:47 say nothing of baptism!
+But Matthew 28:19 and Luke 24:47 say nothing of immersion!

 The Evidence of Eusebius

-“Jerome was born AD 331 and died in 420.
-He wrote many exegetical and controversial treatises and letters, as well as the renowned Latin Vulgate translation of the Scriptures).
-He made an interesting statement which is is as follows—from the Catalogue of Ecclesiastical Writers:
+Jerome was born AD 331 and died in 420.
+He wrote many exegetical and controversial treatises and letters, as well as the renowned Latin Vulgate translation of the Scriptures.
+He made an interesting statement which is is as follows—from the Catalogue of Ecclesiastical Writers:/p>

-Matthew, who is also Levi ... composed a gospel ... in the Hebrew language and characters....Furthermore, the Hebrew itself is preserved to this day in the library at Caesurae which the martyr Pamphilus so diligently collected.
+“Matthew, who is also Levi...composed a gospel...in the Hebrew language and characters...Furthermore, the Hebrew itself is preserved to this day in the library at Caesurae which the martyr Pamphilus so diligently collected.”

 The Mental Reservations of Eusebius

-On page 14, of the above reference, mention is made of the fact that after the Council of Nicaea, Eusebius three times used the Triune name-phrase in writing.
+On page 14 of the above reference, mention is made of the fact that after the Council of Nicaea, Eusebius three times used the triune name-phrase in writing.
 The following three extracts shed light on this strange affair:

 “At the Council of Nicaea (A.D.
-325) Eusebius took a leading part....
-He occupied the first seat to the emperor’s right, and delivered the opening address to Constantine when he took his seat in the council chamber....
-Eusebius himself has left us an account of his doings with regard to the main object of the council in a letter of explanation to his church at Caesurae....
-This letter ... is written to the Caesareans to explain that he would resist to the last any vital change in the traditional creed of his church, but had subscribed to these alterations, when assured of their innocence, to avoid appearing contentious.’—Dictionary of Christian Biography and Literature; Eusebius
+325) Eusebius took a leading part...He occupied the first seat to the emperor’s right, and delivered the opening address to Constantine when he took his seat in the council chamber...Eusebius himself has left us an account of his doings with regard to the main object of the council in a letter of explanation to his church at Caesurae...This letter...is written to the Caesareans to explain that he would resist to the last any vital change in the traditional creed of his church, but had subscribed to these alterations, when assured of their innocence, to avoid appearing contentious.’—Dictionary of Christian Biography and Literature; Eusebius

-“Our concern here is only with Nicaea as it affected Eusebius ... his own account of the matter is transmitted to us ... in the letter he addressed to his diocese an explanation of his actions at the Council, for with some misgiving he had signed the document bearing the revised text of the creed he had presented ...
-But being satisfied that the creed did not imply the opposite Sabellian pitfall ... he signed the document.—Wallace Hadrill, in ‘Eusebius of Caesurae’, (1960)
+“Our concern here is only with Nicaea as it affected Eusebius...his own account of the matter is transmitted to us...in the letter he addressed to his diocese an explanation of his actions at the Council, for with some misgiving he had signed the document bearing the revised text of the creed he had presented...But being satisfied that the creed did not imply the opposite Sabellian pitfall...he signed the document.—Wallace Hadrill, in ‘Eusebius of Caesurae’, (1960)

 “The Nicene Council followed, in the summer of A.D.
-325. Eusebius, of course, attended and was profoundly impressed by the sight of that majestic gathering....
-He occupied a distinguished position in the Council; he was its spokesman in welcoming the Emperor....
-On the next day, as if yielding to those representations, and moved by the express opinion of Constantine, he signed the Creed, and even accepted the anathematism appended to it; but did so, as we gather from his own statement, by dint of evasive glosses which he certainly could not have announced at that time.
-While then he verbally capitulated in the doctrinal decisions of the Nicene Council ... he did so reluctantly, under pressure, and in senses of his own....
-He knew that he would be thought to have compromised his convictions, and therefore wrote his account of the transaction to the people of his diocese, and, as Athanasius expresses it ‘excluded himself in his own way’.—William Bright in his Preface to Burton’s ‘Text of Eusebius Ecclesiastical History’
+325. Eusebius, of course, attended and was profoundly impressed by the sight of that majestic gathering...He occupied a distinguished position in the Council; he was its spokesman in welcoming the Emperor...On the next day, as if yielding to those representations, and moved by the express opinion of Constantine, he signed the Creed, and even accepted the anathematism appended to it; but did so, as we gather from his own statement, by dint of evasive glosses which he certainly could not have announced at that time.
+While then he verbally capitulated in the doctrinal decisions of the Nicene Council...he did so reluctantly, under pressure, and in senses of his own...He knew that he would be thought to have compromised his convictions, and therefore wrote his account of the transaction to the people of his diocese, and, as Athanasius expresses it ‘excluded himself in his own way’.—William Bright in his Preface to Burton’s ‘Text of Eusebius Ecclesiastical History’

-Second Century Mutilations of the Sacred Text
+Second Century Mutilations of the Text

-“there is every reason to believe that the grossest errors that have ever deformed the text had entered in already in the second century....
-If our touchstone only reveals to us texts that are ancient, we cannot hope to obtain for our result anything but an ancient text.
+“there is every reason to believe that the grossest errors that have ever deformed the text had entered in already in the second century...If our touchstone only reveals to us texts that are ancient, we cannot hope to obtain for our result anything but an ancient text.
 What we wish however, is not merely an ancient, but the true text.”
 The following three excerpts are interesting and illustrate that pronouncement:

 The Introduction contains the following: